durairajaa/opsopi/README.md

 -this script has access to jquery

 #### Example adding script
-The following scripts can be used to www.amazon.in
+The following scripts is used to add www.amazon.in

 ###### example backsearch script
 ```